Skip to Main Content

 Mission Statement

 The Department of Political Science seeks to offer an intellectual rigorous program of study that will promote lifelong learning and support the wider mission of the University of Massachusetts Lowell.
-We seek help them develop an understanding of the political process and ability to critically analyze political systems, relationships, problems and the linkages between pertinent phenomena.
+We seek help students develop an understanding of the political process and an ability to critically analyze political systems, relationships, problems and the linkages between pertinent phenomena.
 We offer preparation for graduate education, law school, high school teaching, public administration, public service, work in international organizations of all kinds and intelligent citizenship.

 Overview/Description

-The Department of Political Science currently educates approximately 170 undergraduate majors and twenty students who minor in Political Science.
-Our graduates undertake careers in government service, law, campaign management, education, legislative work, military service, social movements, policy advocacy, national security, political organizations, the private sector and non-profit groups.
+The Department of Political Science currently educates approximately 150 undergraduate majors and twenty students who minor in Political Science.
+Our graduates pursue careers in government service, law, campaign management, education, legislative work, military service, social movements, policy advocacy, national security, political organizations, the private sector and non-profit groups.
 Others pursue graduate and professional studies in political science, law, public policy, public administration, development, communication, and international relations.

 The department has a chapter of Pi Sigma Alpha (the national Political Science Honorary Society) as well as an active Political Science Club that organizes trips and events.